It’s frustrating, isn’t it?

 You keep finding the perfect keywords to rank for, ones that would send a flurry of buyers your way, but every time you check their results you see 7-10 big-brand websites with impossible levels of authority ranking on the first page?

-Here’s the biggest mistake I see small businesses making:
+Here’s the biggest mistake I see small businesses making at our SEO company:

 They’re trying to rank for the wrong keywords.